Pyreko/argoinde2/README.md

 ![wait](./images/wait1.jpg)

-We had known well in advance that there was a time gate at some point - and that we had hit it.
+We had known well in advance that there was a time gate at some point, so now it was time to, well, wait.

 ## The Return